 The Battle of Alcácer Quibir is sometimes called the “Battle of the Three Kings” because, well, it involved three kings.
 Clever, I know.
 Yes, two of those kings were claiming the same kingdom, but why let that minor detail ruin a perfectly good nickname?
 The important thing to note is not that there were three kings present at the start of the battle, but that none of them survived it.

-Although we’re well into the era of gunpowder weapons and tactics by now, the battle seems to have gone according to a very old script: the army with a large cavalry force, Abu Marwan’s, surrounded and thoroughly decimated the army without cavalry.
-Abu Abdallah died crossing a river while trying to flee.
+Although we’re well into the era of gunpowder weapons and tactics by now, the battle seems to have gone according to a very old script: the army with a large cavalry, Abu Marwan’s, surrounded and thoroughly decimated the army without cavalry.
+Abu Abdallah drowned crossing a river while trying to flee.
 The gravely ill Abu Marwan also died, albeit not in battle—though to be sure, the exertion of preparing his army and marching into battle couldn’t have helped.
 His brother, Ahmad al-Mansur (d.
 1603), succeeded him and Saadi Morocco was peaceful again.
 Ahmad actually had quite a successful career as sultan, conquering (albeit briefly) the once-powerful Songhai Empire in Mali among other achievements.